 With 10,000 lakes, it shouldn't be a surprise that its hard for us to stay away from the lakes even in the winter and that MN is also home to the world's largest charitable ice fishing compeition, The Brainerd Jaycees $150,000 Ice Fishing Extravaganza, held each January on Gull Lake.

-For more than 20 seasons, the Minneapolis Holidazzle Parade has delighted children and adults with its costumed characters, storybook themed floats and Santa Claus.
-Whether you've never been or you visit each year, it's a holiday tradition not to be missed.
+For more than 20 seasons, the Minneapolis Holidazzle Parade delighted children and adults with its costumed characters, storybook themed floats and Santa Claus.
+While no longer running, if you've never been or you visited each year, this holiday tradition is remembered here.